We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 Or perhaps you hired a remote worker who seemed like the right choice, but whose work for you has constantly been disrupted by their home life.
 You shouldn’t be surprised, as 45% of said their partners often distracted them.

-Top tip: Organize monthly Skype calls with remote workers weeks in advance, and at a time that works for everyone involved.
-This will also benefit worker productivity, as 87% of workers feel more connected and informed through the use of video conferencing.
+Top tip: Organize monthly Skype calls with remote freelancers weeks in advance, and at a time that works for everyone involved.
+This will also benefit productivity, as 87% feel more connected and informed through the use of video conferencing.

 What do you need to harness more than anything from a remote worker?